 Diabetes prevalence in the UK is estimated to rise to 5 million by 2025.
 Type 2 diabetes, in particular, has been growing at an unusually high rate and is now one of the world’s most common long-term health conditions.

-Worryingly, there are around 1.1 million people in the UK who have diabetes but have not yet been diagnosed.
+Worryingly, around 1.1 million people in the UK have diabetes but have not yet been diagnosed.
 YorkTest’s HbA1c testing service raises awareness of the seriousness of diabetes and helps people understand how a healthy lifestyle can help reduce their risk of developing type 2 diabetes.

 *Diabetes Test (HbA1c) results are provided for informational purposes only and are not a substitute for professional medical advice.
 You should not use Diabetes Test results for diagnosing or treating medical or health condition.
 If you feel unwell or suspect that you have a medical problem, promptly contact your GP.